Report makes value of Bristol Bay salmon economy clear: $1.5 billion a year

 “This report demonstrates that the Bristol Bay salmon fishery is an absolute jobs and revenue powerhouse, producing more than $1.5 billion in a recent year and supporting 12,000 fishing and processing jobs.
 We’re proud of the hard professionals in this industry who’ve invested their time, sweat and money to build a thriving American commercial fishery that’s been operating for more than 120 years.
 We have no intention of sacrificing this hard work or the healthy habitat that makes it all possible to the Pebble Mine — planned as North America’s largest open-pit mine.”

-Bob Waldrop is the executive director of the Bristol Bay Regional Seafood Development Association, a nonprofit organization supported by Bristol Bay’s drift net fishermen.
-The BBRSDA represents the 1,875 small businessmen (fishermen) and their 5,000 crew (employees) that fish in the Bay and works to market delicious wild Bristol Bay salmon across the United States and around the world.
-Bob has previously worked as vice president of Sales and Marketing with Norquest Seafoods in Seattle, and also served as a natural resource advisor to former Alaska Gov. Jay Hammond.
+Bob Waldrop is the former executive director of the Bristol Bay Regional Seafood Development Association, a nonprofit organization supported by Bristol Bay’s drift net fishermen.
+Prior to his work with the BBRSDA, Bob worked as vice president of Sales and Marketing with Norquest Seafoods in Seattle, and also served as a natural resource advisor to former Alaska Gov. Jay Hammond.
 He is the founder of Wilderness Alaska, the state’s oldest wilderness guiding service.

 “The numbers in this report aren’t just statistics – I built my family business and working life around the salmon of Bristol Bay.
 I live on these economic numbers and contribute to them every day.
 These salmon help feed the world, and I’m proud to build the boats that pull them out of the water.
 In Washington there are dozens of small businesses like my own that directly support hundreds of skilled labor jobs.
 I’m glad to see that this report reflects how important and powerful the Bristol Bay fishery is.
 Our industry and this fishery deserves respect and protection.”